lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@question`
-There were several things that you could see from the distributions of the variables and things to consider for later analyses.
+There were several things to observe from the distributions of the variables and some things to consider for later analyses.
 Did you notice a few of them?

-Which of the answers below describes some observations about the data?
+Which of the answers below describes some observations about the data.

 `@possible_answers`
 - The lipoprotein data was not available at visits 1 and 2.